 Acquaintance 3: Yeah.
 Pauses.
 Hey, you guys should come and stay this weekend with us in the country.
 You would love the cabin.
 Oh my god, it’s paradise!

 Acquaintance 3: So, we can count you two in?

-Me: No, but sincerely, thanks.
-That’s really nice of you to offer.
+Me: No, but thanks.
+It’s really nice of you to offer.

 Acquaintance 3: Frowns then forces a smile.
 Fine.
 Don’t ever say we never invited you anywhere.